 Step 4.
 Notice how your mouth and body feel as you continue to soften your breath.
 Does your mouth feel dry or wet?
 Do you have more saliva than normal?
 Do you feel warm or cold?

 Step 5.
 Continuing to soothe the breath to the point where it is not noticeable that you are breathing will calm the sympathetic nervous system allowing the parasympathetic to take over and do the same to your mind and body.

 Step 6.
 On your next exhale, gently pinch your nose closed.
 This is the control pause phase of Buteyko.

 Step 7.
 As you begin to feel like you need to take a breath, slowly release your nose and take a slow gentle breath in.
 After three to four minutes, the sympathetic tone will change, and you will feel calm and connected.

 This exercise has several variations; choose the one that makes you the most comfortable.
 Variation one consists of placing one hand on your stomach with the other on your chest.
 The second has your hands gently cup your face to feel your breath against your hands.
 The final variation uses a single finger to block each nostril in an alternating manner (very similar to alternate nostril breathing).

 The goal of the normalizing breathing exercise is to use your hands as observational tools to feel how your breath moves through your body.

 Step 1.
 To begin, choose the variation you would like to try, and sit in a comfortable position.
-Finding a quiet space where you can hear your breathing may be beneficial to connect your mind to your breath and allow you to fully understand the changes in your breathing technique.
+Finding a quiet space where you can hear your breathing may be beneficial to connect your mind to your breath and allow you to understand the changes in your breathing technique fully.

 Step 2.
 Breathe quietly through your nose, focussing on your breath.